Hong Kong Office

 If your complaint relates to your bill, you may also be able to apply to court for an assessment of the bill under Part III of the Solicitors Act 1974.

-If you are not a client but you nevertheless have a complaint in relation to our provision of legal services, please raise the matter with Peter Brien, our Managing Partner.
+If you are not a client but you nevertheless have a complaint in relation to our provision of legal services, please raise the matter with Benita Yu, our Senior Partner.
 You can do this by writing to him at 47th Floor, Jardine House, One Connaught Place, Central, Hong Kong or by using the [email protected] email address.

 We will deal with any such complaint promptly, fairly and free of charge.